So, you want to learn how to market on Twitter?

 Twitter’s casual tone does not mean success on the channel is easy, however.
 Brands face the challenge of navigating through fleeting trends and noisy chatter in order to find an audience.

 The emergence of social entertainment has added a new dynamic to Twitter marketing, as audiences now turn to social media in order to be entertained.
 Brands that are able to write entertaining copy are rewarded with the most retweets and likes.
-In order to help you navigate the changing Twitter landscape, Dash Hudson has prepared a guide of best practices for marketing on the channel.
+In order to help you navigate the changing Twitter landscape, Dash Hudson has prepared a guide of best practices for marketing on the channel that covers:

 While Twitter can appear to be a channel where anything goes, there is still a considerable amount of strategy that goes into tweets from brands.
-In order to be able to post timely content, marketers should prepare solid guidelines for their social teams, which outline:
+To be able to post timely content, marketers should prepare solid Twitter brand guidelines for their social teams, which outline:

 Beyond sales, Twitter is also a strong PR vehicle due to how shareable tweets are, and many brands use it to launch new campaigns or marketing stunts.
 The list of trending topics refreshes regularly and varies by region, so there is always an opportunity to get people talking about your brand if you tweet something that timely and relevant.